tum-esi/RobWoT/Generate_robot_description/readme.md

 **robotInfogeneration(robotName:string, rootFolderPath:string)**

-This function will get all necessary information from the virtual.
-These infomation are saved in rootFolderPath and we can use these infomation to generate robotic Things description
+This function will get all necessary information from the virtual robot.
+These infomation are saved in rootFolderPath and will be used to generate robotic Thing description

 **generateTD(robotName:string, rootFolderPath:string)**

-Based on information of robot, it could automatically generate the robotic Things description.
-For some robot with special structure, we manually write script to generate infomation instead of the second function and directly use this function
+Based on information of robot, it could automatically generate the robotic Thing description.
+For some robot with special structure, we need to manually write script to generate infomation instead of the second function.
+Based on these information we can directly use this function to generate the Thing Description